 The word pickle itself makes us feel that the whole process is quite taxing and lengthy but the procedure is not that difficult and the achar can be stored for a couple of days.

-Check out some more interesting recipes with mutton :
+Check out some more interesting recipes with mutton or lamb below :

 - How to make mutton masala